 What could those unanswered questions be?

-The ASEAN Post (TAP) has decided to create a list of possible questions that have yet to be answered in the tragic case of Nora Quoirin.
-While this does not imply that we suggest foul play, TAP feels that the following questions should be raised.
+The ASEAN Post decided to create a list of possible questions that have yet to be answered in the tragic case of Nora Quoirin.
+While this does not imply that we suggest foul play, The ASEAN Post feels that the following questions should be raised.

 What was the sleeping arrangement of the family the night Nora Quoirin disappeared?